UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

     ```

     It shows the percentage of disk space in use for all the
-    devices that have `dev` in the same.
+    devices that have `dev` in the name.

 ---